 Young, senior, or sick animals

 Some pets are naturally equipped to handle winter better than others.
-Malamutes and huskies have thick, luscious coats that keep them warm in sub-zero temperatures.
+Malamutes and Huskies have thick, luscious coats that keep them warm in sub-zero temperatures.
 For smaller pets and short-haired animals, it can be a struggle.
 If your pet:

-• Is over the age of 10 (or 8 if they’re a large breed)
+- Is over the age of 10 (or 8 if they’re a large breed)

-• Is a puppy/kitten
+- Is a puppy/kitten

-• Is immunocompromised
+- Is immunocompromised

-• Has joint issues or arthritis
+- Has joint issues or arthritis

-• Has a disease (like Cushing's or hypothyroidism) that prevents even fur growth
+- Has a disease (like Cushing's or hypothyroidism) that prevents even fur growth

 You may need to make some extra effort to ensure they’re well-protected from the elements this winter.

 Pets with arthritis have vulnerable joints.
 If they aren't rugged up, their joints can become stiff and sore.
 Similarly, cold and damp conditions can aggravate their condition.
-Fit their bec with a hot water bottle or some extra blankets to relieve painful joints.
+Fit their bed with a hot water bottle or some extra blankets to relieve painful joints.

 Puppies and kittens don’t have the fat, metabolism, or luscious fur coat to sustain their body temperature.
 If you do need to take them outside to go to the bathroom, ensure they’re wearing a jumper or coat to keep warm.